Dr Adrian Quinn

 Profile

-I am Programme Leader for International Journalism which in the last eight years has welcomed students from 29 countries.
-I joined Leeds in 2011 from the University of Liverpool where I was made an honorary member for life of the Liverpool Guild of Students, the Guild’s highest award, in recognition of my teaching.
+I am Ethics and Assessment Lead at the School of Media and Communication.
+I have been a media educator for 25 years.
+I came to Leeds after ten years at the University of Liverpool where I hold an honorary life membership of the Liverpool Guild of Students, the Guild’s highest award, given in recognition of my teaching.
 I have frequently been nominated for inspirational teaching at the annual Leeds Partnership Awards.
-I have been a media educator for 25 years.

 I am a reporter by training and a graduate of the Centre for Journalism Studies in Cardiff, Wales.
 I have worked and studied in the UK, France and Canada and completed my PhD at the Glasgow University Media Group.
 My most recent research appears in the Palgrave Handbook of Media Misinformation (2022).
 That research, on the subject of fake news, comes from papers I presented to the Ending Fake News conference in Montreal in November 2018 and again at the Media Education Summit in Leeds in April 2021.
 My previous work appeared in April 2018 in Open Democracy, where I previewed material from a full length journal article on the need to proceed with part two of the Leveson Inquiry.
 Earlier research, on trial by media, featured in Media and Public Shaming: Drawing The Boundaries of Disclosure, edited by Julian Petley for the Reuters Institute for the Study of Journalism at Oxford University.
 My work on Wikileaks, appeared in Investigative Journalism: Dead or Alive?
 That book was launched at the Frontline Club and also featured in the House of Lords Communications Committee evidence hearing on investigative journalism, which complemented the Leveson Inquiry into the culture, practices and ethics of the press.